yonkahlon/Zenject/README.md

 * Note also, that you can use the shortcut CTRL+SHIFT+R to "validate then run".
 Validation is usually fast enough that this does not add a noticeable overhead to running your game, and when it does detect errors it is much faster to iterate on since you avoid the startup time.
 * Observe unity console for output

 The SceneContext MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.
-All dependencies that are marked as "NonLazy" are automatically created at this point, as well as any dependencies that implement the standard Zenject interfaces such as `IInitializable`, `ITickable`, etc.  If the above doesn't make sense to you yet, keep reading!
+All dependencies that are marked as "NonLazy" are automatically created at this point, which is why the Greeter class that we added above gets created on startup.
+If the above doesn't make sense to you yet, keep reading!

 ## <a id="injection"></a>Injection

-There are many different ways of binding types on the container, which are documented in the <a href="#binding">next section</a>.
+There are many different ways of declaring dependencies on the container, which are documented in the <a href="#binding">next section</a>.
 There are also several ways of having these dependencies injected into your classes.
 These are:

 1 - **Constructor Injection**